Austria's Fragmented E-Government: 5,627 Public Websites

 Further Analysis

-How Austria can benefit from Germany's 108-million-euro investment in TYPO3 and take a smarter approach is analysed in: Austria + TYPO3: Smart Government Websites Following the German Model
+We look at how Austria can build on Germany's 108-million-euro investment in TYPO3 and take a smarter approach in: Austria + TYPO3: Smart Government Websites Following the German Model

 Let's talk about your project